krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 <span class="caption">Splitting of the spines.
 On the left, one row of areoles splits into two.
 On the right, the areoles diverge and a new row spawns.</span>

-Some succulents grow in a pattern that allows them to produce new tissue without changing their shape.
+Some succulents grow in a pattern that allows them to produce new tissue **without changing their shape**.
 The sketch below shows this phenomenon.

 ![succulent-15.jpg](/images/succulent-15.jpg)

 <span class="caption">Model of self-contained growth (left).
 The plant grows on the top and "moves" towards the ground.
-While a bit far-fetched, it bears some
+While a bit far-fetched, to me it bears some
-resemblance to https://en.wikipedia.org/wiki/Mandelbrot_set.
+resemblance to the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).
 On the right, a cross-section of a plant "implementing" this growth pattern. </span>

 ## Random intricacies

-To wrap up our virtual tour, three curiosities that did not fit in anywhere before.
+To wrap up our virtual tour, three curiosities that did not fit in anywhere else.

 ![succulent-16.jpg](/images/succulent-16.png)